This article was written by Russ Koesterich, CFA, the iShares Global Chief Investment Strategist

 Here’s my take:

-- commodities, there is no cash flow to discount.
+- Talk of value in the gold market is meaningless.
+Among all the asset classes gold is particularly hard to value given, as is the case with other commodities, there is no cash flow to discount.
 In addition, there is little industrial demand for gold.

 - Historically, a little gold has improved a portfolio.
 What we do know, however, is that at least historically there has been some benefit in holding small amounts of gold — around 1% to 2% — in a portfolio.
 As a physical asset and an historic store of value, gold tends to behave differently than paper assets and helps to diversify a portfolio [also see What Can One Ounce Of Gold Buy].